Jon-Biz/FireUser/README.md

 You can log in with github, twitter, or create an account with an email address and password.
 After login, you will be redirected to the main page, where a text field appears that persists between logins.

+## What's New in version 0.4.0

+*Major Changes*
+- integration with angular-ui-router state-based routing
+- separated controllers from directives for inclusion in other directives

+*Breaking Changes!*

+- refactor
+  - directive namespace from `fireuserXXX` to `fuXXX`
+  - userdata to userData
+  - datalocation to dataLocation

+*Minor Changes*
+- removed icon source specification from configuration file.

 ## Installation
 Install via bower